Bicentennial Capitol Mall State Park: Monuments and memorials

 A number of monuments and memorials are located adjacent to the Pathway of History.
-The Statehood Memorial is located approximately 20 ft on top of the approximate location of McNairy Spring, a hydrological sulfur spring that was used by settlers and residents of the area as a main source of water in the 18th and 19th centuries.
+The first monument along the wall chronologically is the Statehood Monument, which is located approximately 20 ft on top of the approximate location of McNairy Spring, a hydrological sulfur spring that was used by settlers and residents of the area as a main source of water in the 18th and 19th centuries.
+McNairy Spring, also known as Judges Spring, is named for Judge John McNairy, a territorial and then federal judge who lived in Nashville, Tennessee, and owned the land the park currently resides on during the late 18th and early 19th centuries.
 This monument consists of a fountain representing the spring surrounded by a circular wall which contains sixteen stars.
 These represent Tennessee's status as the sixteenth state admitted to the Union, and information about Tennessee's statehood is also engraved in the wall.

-The Sulphur Springs Monument consists of three fountains flowing into a rock garden, and symbolizes the wetlands and wildlife of Tennessee.
-The Centennial Memorial commemorates the Tennessee Centennial and International Exposition of 1897.
+The Centennial Monument commemorates the Tennessee Centennial and International Exposition of 1897.

 There is also a monument to Tennesseans who served in the Civilian Conservation Corps.

 The World War II Memorial features a plaza that contains ten pillars etched with images and descriptions of the war relevant to the state.
 The pillars on the east represent events from the European and Mediterranean and Middle Eastern theaters, and the western pillars represent events from the Pacific Theater.
 The memorial also contains a 18,000 lbs granite globe suspended by water, and a bench with the names of the seven recipients of the Medal of Honor from Tennessee.
 The surface of the plaza contains gold stars honoring the 5,731 Tennesseans who died during the war.
 A time capsule on the plaza will be opened on November 11, 2045.